-Prospective students are encouraged to review the CIA Academic Catalog prior to signing an enrollment agreement.
+As a prospective student, you are encouraged to review this catalog before signing an enrollment agreement.

-Students are also encouraged to review the School Performance Fact Sheet, which must be provided to the student prior to their signing an enrollment agreement.
+As a prospective student, you are encouraged to review this catalog before signing an enrollment agreement.
+You are are also encouraged to review the School Performance Fact Sheet, which must be provided to you before signing an enrollment agreement.